Libya threatens to bomb North Korea-flagged tanker

 Earlier separatist militants said they had started loading oil on to the tanker at Sidra port, east of Tripoli.

-The rebels have seized three major ports since August, to demand more autonomy, hampering the government's ability to revive oil exports.'First shipment'
+The rebels have seized three major ports since August, to demand more autonomy, hampering the government's ability to revive oil exports.

 The Morning Glory docked at Sidra port earlier on Saturday, after a failed attempt to dock on Tuesday.